razvanstanga/node-red-contrib-eztimer/README.md

 # eztimer

-Timer/scheduler for node-red which allows you to enter on/off times as 24hr clock (e.g. 01:10) or suncalc events (e.g.
+Timer/scheduler for Node-RED which allows you to enter on/off times as 24hr clock (e.g. 01:10) or suncalc events (e.g.
 goldenHour).
 It also allows you to offset times and randomise the time within the offset.

 Forked from (retaining much of the code, including this document) [schedex](https://github.com/biddster/node-red-contrib-schedex) which was in turn inspired by Pete Scargill's [BigTimer](http://tech.scargill.net/big-timer/), so hat-tip to both those coders.

-Emphasis has been put on creating a simple interface and utilising built-in node-red formatting helpers (such as creating a JSON payload).
+Emphasis has been put on creating a simple interface and utilising built-in Node-RED formatting helpers (such as creating a JSON payload).

 # Installation